-The nominees for Best Director at the Oscars alone should tell you Hollywood still has a long way to go in terms of diversity, but Vanity Fair's annual Hollywood issue cover proves that at least some strides are being made.
-The spread, which features all of 2018's top movie stars (Chadwick Boseman, Saoirse Ronan, Timothée Chalamet, Nicholas Hoult, Yalitza Aparicio, Rami Malek, Regina King, John David Washington, Elizabeth Debicki, Tessa Thompson, and Henry Golding) is the magazine's most diverse yet, featuring, as Jezebel points out, a majority of actors of colour for the first time in 25 years.
+The nominees for Best Director alone should tell you Hollywood still has a long way to go in terms of diversity, but Vanity Fair's annual Hollywood issue cover proves that at least some strides are being made.
+The spread, which features all of 2018's top movie stars (Chadwick Boseman, Saoirse Ronan, Timothée Chalamet, Nicholas Hoult, Yalitza Aparicio, Rami Malek, Regina King, John David Washington, Elizabeth Debicki, Tessa Thompson, and Henry Golding) is the magazine's most diverse yet, featuring, as Jezebel points out, a majority of actors of color for the first time in 25 years.

 The photographer, Emmanuel Lubezki, hails from Mexico, and is a three-time Academy Award winner for Best Cinematography.
 There's perhaps no better person to be put in charge of portraying the changing landscape of Hollywood.

 As for the subjects, the importance of this moment was at the front of their minds.